newrelic/nr-labs-reports-builder/catalog/documentation.md

 ## License

-New Relic Reports is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Reports Builder is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-New Relic Reports also uses source code from third-party libraries.
+New Relic Reports Builder also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.